-Though it was released more than half a decade ago, Minecraft still sells an average of 53,000 copies — per day.
-Because of the game’s popularity among youngsters and veteran gamers, thousands of fans have developed mods to make Minecraft a virtually never-ending experience.
+Since its release in 2011, more than 176 million copies of Minecraft have been purchased, making it one of the best-selling video games of all time.
+To keep youngsters and veteran gamers alike engaged with the game — despite the number of popular Minecraft clones — thousands of fans have developed mods to make Minecraft a virtually never-ending experience.
 We’ve sifted through the masses and put together a list of our favorites.
-Whether you’re looking to better manage your inventory, or imbue your world with a bit of moss, these are the best mods for Minecraft you can check out right now.
+Whether you’re looking to better manage your inventory or imbue your world with a bit of moss, these are the best mods for Minecraft you can check out right now.

 If you need help implementing the aforementioned mods, we’ve also put together a guide on how to properly install Minecraft mods, so you can spend less time scouring forums and more time schlepping blocks to the outer regions of Mars.